 We strive to continually stay up to date with current technology and make sure our practices meet the needs of our patients and the surrounding community.
-In addition to general radiology services, Stevens Community Medical Center is unique that it has its own on-site radiologist that reviews the images and then sends the report to your ordering provider, who will then contact you with the results.
+Stevens Community Medical Center has all the radiology services that a large healthcare organization has and staffs a group of radiologists on demand to review the images.
+Those images and reports are shared with your physician/ordering provider, who will then contact you with the results.
 Below is a list of the radiology services that are available on-site.
 Consult your physician if you have questions.

 Computed Tomography (CT) is a diagnostic imaging technique that uses radiation to produce images.
 Providers are able to view the body in cross-sectional plans to determine the extent of fractures, view vascular anatomy, and detect or stage cancers.
 SCMC has a 64 slice CT machine that is available 24/7 so trauma and emergent cases can be performed whenever they are needed.

 Ultrasound imaging uses high-frequency sound waves to produce images from inside the body.
 Most ultrasound exams are painless, fast and easy.
 Most commonly ultrasounds are associated with monitoring pregnancies, but they can be used to diagnose many illnesses and visualize many organs within the body.
 Abdominal organs, blood vessels, and breast tissue are just a few of the things that are commonly imaged within this modality.